sapcc/esxi-exporter/README.md

   - A host has a name, address, services, status
   - A vCenter looks similar
 - The config models provide modular configuration.
 As seen below there are different sources which will be loaded.
 Each config models fits to a part in the program.
-  - The Exporter config provides general information while the critical service collector config is very specific.
+  - The exporter config provides general information while the critical service collector config is very specific.

   - Each model uses the source on its own to get data.
   - Keep in mind that the BaseCollector also has some attributes that are used by all collectors.